Alabama Court Records

 For adult and teen drivers in Alabama, the fines for driving offenses can differ.
 Points are added to the driver’s record irrespective of the driver’s age at the time of the infringement.
 The sanctions can be both administrative and criminal.
 Penalties and fines are also dependent on the seriousness of the breach.

 Certain traffic offenses are also categorized as non-moving and moving violations.
-Moving violations are offenses that occur while the vehicle is in motion—for example, texting while driving.
+Moving violations are offenses that occur while the vehicle is in motion—such as texting while driving.
 On the other hand, non-moving breaches happen when the car is static.
 Parking a vehicle in an illegal spot is an example of a non-moving violation.
 Although moving violations are more severe, they are the most recurrent traffic violation in Alabama.
 However, there are not regarded as significant offenses and will not lead to severe penalties.

 Generally, infraction and minor misdemeanor tickets require only payment of fines.
 For traffic crimes (felonies), the recipient will have to appear in court.
-The fines stated on Alabama traffic tickets are payable by mail, online, or in person.
+The penalties stated on Alabama traffic tickets are payable by mail, online, or in person.
 In Alabama, some traffic tickets come with surcharges.
 These are extra fines, namely, processing fees, court costs, etc.

 Are Driving Records Public In Alabama?